trellisaze/silent-pool/README.md

-## Welcome to the Silent Pool
+## Dive Into the Silent Pool

 ### Backstory
-Silent Pool was founded by Marc LeVan, a musician and photographer from Atlanta.
-The label promotes his audio and visual projects exclusively, but future plans include opening the platform to other artists.
+Silent Pool was created by Marc LeVan, a musician and photographer from Atlanta.
+We are interested in ambient and experimental music, as well as abstract visual art.
+Our ethos is that when it comes to art, there are no rules.

-### Discography
+### Aural
-Releases can be purchased on [Bandcamp](https://marclevan.bandcamp.com/releases) and streamed on Spotify, Apple Music, and Soundcloud.
+Music can be purchased on [Bandcamp](https://marclevan.bandcamp.com/releases) and streamed on Spotify, Apple Music, and Soundcloud.

-### Photography
+### Visual
-Prints can be purchased on [VSUAL](https://www.vsual.co/shop/silent-pool).
+Prints can be purchased on [VSUAL](https://www.vsual.co/shop/silent-pool) and [ArtPal](https://www.artpal.com/silentpool).

 ### Social Media
 - [Instagram](https://www.instagram.com/marc_levan/)
 - Twitter

+### Contact
+For all general inquiries, please email silentpool [at] gmail [dot] com.

+### Demo Policy
+If you think that your work would be a good fit for this platform, send **links** of your portfolio to silentpooldemos [at] gmail [dot] com.
+Emails with attached files will be deleted.

+While we will view all submissions that are correctly sent, the label does have a specific aesthetic.
+We do not care how sick your latest trap beat is; send it to someone else.